 Cargo Capability.
 You have the option to fold down both rear seat backs for a flat load surface to transport items large and small.
 With enhanced cargo capacity – 67.8 cu. ft. of space with rear seats folded – Escape can easily accommodate almost anything you want to carry.
 And if you don’t need all that space, you can still fold down either side of the 60/40 split rear seat and you seat one or two rear passengers and have additional cargo room!
 Even with the seats up, the Escape provides 34.3 cu. ft. of space. *There’s even a storage area in the 2nd-row passenger-side footwell for small items.

-If you are in the Phoenix, AZ area, and looking for a new or used vehicle, check out Mr. Ed Auto Center.
+If you are in the Wilmington, NC area, looking for a pre-owned vehicle, check out Cars On Market.